Introduction: Stomp Pad_20 Minute Build Time_Snowboard Accessory

 Step 1: Cutting SAFELY.

-Once you have that, lay the tread part down on your work surface and trace the reverse outline you would like on the piece. paint pens or colored markers would be best.
-Let the pen ink dry on the surface before doing your final cuts.
+Once you have that flat and easier to work with peice, lay the tread part down on your work surface and trace the reverse outline you would like on the piece with your marker or tape.

 Step 2: The Last Bit of Cutting

-You now have a good outline for you pad, it's time to stick it on your board if you don't want it painted.
-The bottom surface side of the plastic piece should be wiped clean for better adhesion for the double sided tape.
-The whole area should be covered in this tape with no overlapping over the peices.
-Try keeping the gaps between each piece closed, as this will limit the amount of water getting trapped in there.
+You now have a good outline for you pad.
+You may sand the top surface if you wish to apply paint that won't stay on smooth plastic surfaces.
+The bottom smooth surface of the plastic piece should be wiped clean for better adhesion for the double sided tape.
+The whole area should be covered in this tape with no overlapping over the pieces.
+Try keeping the gaps between each piece closed, as this will limit the amount of water staying in there.
 Leaving the baking on and extending over the cut edge of the plastic is a good option.